Carlos Alcaraz and Novak Djokovic will meet in the Wimbledon men's final again

 “I know what I have to do,” Alcaraz said.
 “I’m sure he knows what he has to do to beat me.”

-The No. 2-seeded Djokovic eventually worked his way into his 10th final at Wimbledon and 37th at a major.
+The No. 2-seeded Djokovic — who got a walkover in the quarterfinals when his opponent, Alex de Minaur, withdrew with a hip injury — eventually worked his way into his 10th final at Wimbledon and 37th at a major.

 “I don't want to stop here," Djokovic said.
-"Hopefully I'll get my hands on that trophy on Sunday.”
+"Hopefully I'll get my hands on that trophy.”

+Musetti said it didn't look as if Djokovic was hampered at all by his knee, which was covered by a gray sleeve.

+“He showed that he’s really in great shape, not only in tennis, but physically,” said Musetti, who was appearing in a major semifinal for the first time.

 After a so-so opening set against Medvedev, Alcaraz transformed back into the energetic, attacking, crowd-pleasing force who already was the first teenager to be No. 1 in the ATP rankings and is the youngest man to have won a major trophy on three surfaces: grass, clay and hard courts.